vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 You will build one NiFi flow in a process group that ingests data from Twitter using your KEYS and TOKENS you obtained from creating your Twitter Developer App.
 Next you will massage the data extracting meaningful insight from JSON content from the Twitter feed.
-Finally at different points in the flow you will store the data into a Kafka topic, HDFS and the local file system.
+Finally, you will store the data into a Kafka topic "tweets".

-You will build the second NiFi flow in another process group to consume data from a different Kafka topic, which has a trained sentiment model built with an external service SparkML and send the data to be stored into HBase.
+You will build the second NiFi flow in another process group to consume data from Kafka topic "tweetsSentiment", which has a trained sentiment model built with an external service SparkML and send the data to be stored into HBase.

 ## Prerequisites